opensearch-project/documentation-website/_search-plugins/cross-cluster-search.md

 ## Authentication flow

 The following sequence describes the authentication flow when using cross-cluster search to access a *remote cluster* from a *coordinating cluster*.
-You can have different authentication and authorization configurations on the remote and coordinating cluster, but we recommend using the same settings on both.
+You can have different authentication and authorization configurations on the remote and coordinating clusters, but we recommend using the same settings on both.

 1. The Security plugin authenticates the user on the coordinating cluster.
 1. The Security plugin fetches the user's backend roles on the coordinating cluster.